-Concurrently with the execution of the merger agreement, a significant stockholder of both Arbinet and Primus has entered into a Stockholder Support and Voting Agreement with each of Primus and Arbinet, respectively (referred to as a Voting Agreement).
+Concurrently with the execution of the merger agreement, a significant stockholder of both Arbinet and Primus entered into a Stockholder Support and Voting Agreement with each of Primus and Arbinet, respectively (referred to as a Voting Agreement).
 Pursuant to the Voting Agreement with Primus, the stockholder has agreed, in its capacity as a stockholder of Arbinet, among other things, to vote its shares of Arbinet common stock in favor of the approval and adoption of the merger agreement.
-Pursuant to the Voting Agreement with Arbinet, the stockholder has agreed, in its capacity as a stockholder of Primus, among other things, to vote its shares of Primus, to vote its shares of Primus, anong other things, to vote its shares of Primus common stock in favor of the issuance of shares of Primus common stock pursuant to the merger agreement.
-The shares subject to the Voting Agreement with Arbinet represent an aggregate of approximately 9.6% of the Primus common stock outstanding as of November 30, 2010, and the shares subject to the Voting Agreement with Primus represent an aggregate of approximately 23.2% of the Arbinet common stock outstanding as of November 30, 2010.
+Pursuant to the Voting Agreement with Arbinet, the stockholder has agreed, in its capacity as a stockholder of Primus, among other things, to vote its shares of Primus common stock in favor of the issuance of shares of Primus common stock pursuant to the merger agreement.
+The shares subject to the Voting Agreement with Arbinet represent an aggregate of approximately 9.5% of the Primus common stock outstanding as of January 7, 2011, and the shares subject to the Voting Agreement with Primus represent an aggregate of approximately 23.1% of the Arbinet common stock outstanding as of January 7, 2011.

-For additional information on the vote required to approve the merger and related matters, see "The Stockholder Meetings" beginning on page [--].
+For additional information on the vote required to approve the merger and related matters, see "The Stockholder Meetings" beginning on page 159.